mblayman/mattlayman.com/content/blog/2017-05-09-pythonic-code-using-standard-library.md

 of software
 that solves many problems.
 Having so much software introduces a challenge.
-In my last post on [built-in functions](/2017/pythonic-code-built-in-functions.html), I noted that I covered less than 10% of the built-ins.
+In my last post on {{< extlink "/2017/pythonic-code-built-in-functions.html" "built-in functions" >}}, I noted that I covered less than 10% of the built-ins.
 That challenge is amplified